SamReeves/ckd-wemanity/README.md

 Assuming your data is also in the same 24:1 format in a .arff and compressed in .rar, this code should run fine.

 Run the preprocessing.ipynb notebook and examine any errors.
-Then, continue with presentation.ipynb.
+Then, continue with analysis.ipynb.

+### Predictions

+You can generate a new predictor model with predictions.ipynb Open the notebook, read the comments, and run both blocks.

+To make predictions from a .csv file (already run through the preprocessing notebook), but with the target column removed, just run the following:

+    python3 predict.py dummy.csv model.pkl dummy_predictions.csv

+argments are input, model, output

 ## Files

  * Chronic_Kidney_Disease.rar -- Initial data set download
  * preprocessing.ipynb -- Jupyter notebook for cleaning and exploring data
- * presentation.ipynb -- Jupyter notebook containing analytical information
+ * analysis.ipynb -- Jupyter notebook containing analytical information
  * LICENSE -- Software license, go ahead and use it
  * arffToCsv.py -- File converter from github user haloboy777
  * predictions.ipynb -- Jupyter notebook for generating a prediction model
- * finalized_model.sav -- Python pickle of Naive Bayes Classifier
+ * model.pkl -- Python pickle of Naive Bayes Classifier
+ * predict.py -- Script that classifies people with or without CKD